The-OpenROAD-Project/bazel-orfs/README.md

 # Bazel-orfs

-This repository contains [Bazel](https://bazel.build/) rules for wrapping Physical Design Flows provided by [OpenROAD-flow-scripts](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts).
-It provides two variants of the bazel flow:
+This repository contains [Bazel](https://bazel.build/) rules for wrapping Physical Design Flows provided by [OpenROAD-flow-scripts](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts) (ORFS).
+There are two variants of the Bazel flow available:

-* Docker flow - based on ORFS installed in the docker container that is used for running bazel targets
+* Docker flow - based on the ORFS installed in the Docker container that is used for running Bazel targets
 * Local flow - relies on local installation of the ORFS

 There are many build flows on top of OpenROAD